 Mindfulness is about being aware of the present moment.
 It involves actively training the mind to dwell in the here and now rather than rehash past memories or fret about the future.
 It’s a curious fact that although the present moment is all we’ve really got, we very rarely even take notice of it until we begin meditating.
 But once we start, it’s like we’ve found the key that unlocks qualities and insights that have always been there for the taking – we just never took the time or quite knew how.
 And now is all we have!

-There you have it, a beginner’s guide to meditation.
-For more read our companion blog post Beginners Guide to Meditation.
+There you have it, a beginner’s guide to meditation, complete with awesome meditation tips for beginners.
 Sit yourself down and have fun meditating!